- Oak Harbor Public Schools

 2022-25 Replacement Levy

-On February 9, 2021, Oak Harbor Public Schools will request a replacement levy.
-The levy will replace the existing levy that is set to expire at the end of the 2021 calendar year.
-If the replacement levy is approved by Oak Harbor voters, it will be implemented at the start of the 2022 calendar year and continue through 2025.
+On February 9, 2021, Oak Harbor voters approved a replacement levy for the Oak Harbor Public Schools.
+The levy replaced the existing levy that expired at the end of the 2021 calendar year and will run through 2025.

 Local levies are particularly powerful due to local control.
 Oak Harbor has been able to invest local dollars based on the community's priorities without state or federal government interference.
 This is why the local levy has made such a profound difference for students.
 Typically, the levy covers expenses for programs that are not covered by the state's definition of "Basic Education."
 This replacement will continue to fund programs like athletics, after-school clubs, and other award-winning programs, but many of the resources will be used to support student well-being and social-emotional learning that was suffered due to the COVID-19 pandemic.